Unreal-Works/megota/README.md

 Feel free to contribute for any fixes or any missing functions to be added.

-If you are not planning to make something to the scale of [True Infinity](https://reinhardt-c.github.io/TrueInfinity), then use other libraries, such as, in ascending order:
+If you are not planning to make something to the scale of ~~[True Infinity](https://reinhardt-c.github.io/TrueInfinity)~~ <sup>yea ik it's a dead link</sup>, then use other libraries, such as, in ascending order:

 * [break_infinity.js](https://github.com/Patashu/break_infinity.js) by Patashu - e9e15
 * [decimal.js](https://github.com/MikeMcl/decimal.js) by MikeMcl - e9e15